horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin-cash.md

 # Bitcoin Cash In Simple Terms

 Bitcoin Cash, denoted by a symbol BCH, is a cryptocurrency that is a fork of a Bitcoin.
-Being a fork means that it was created from the Bitcoin cryptocurrency.
+Being a fork means that it was created from the [Bitcoin (BTC)](/token_guides/bitcoin.md) cryptocurrency.

 Bitcoin Cash emerged out of the Bitcoin blockchain in August 2017.
 While it shares the fundamentals with the Bitcoin (BTC) it's a different cryptocurrency with its own blockchain.